 - Consider checking into a senior driving refresher course, which will not only provide helpful tips specific to elderly drivers, but usually also provides a discounted rate on car insurance when completed.

-Always remember as well that there’s always an additional option to maintain independence and freedom: partnering with Anthem Home Care for safe, reliable, transportation services.
+Always remember as well that there’s always an additional option to maintain independence and freedom: partnering with Anthem Home Care, a Portland senior care provider for the surrounding areas.
 Our highly skilled caregivers are available in accordance with each senior’s requested destinations and routines, whether that involves religious services each weekend, Wednesday afternoon hair appointments, Saturday lunch dates with friends, or possibly an extended trip.

 Our goal is not to take control, but to provide the support necessary to empower older adults to continue to direct the course of their own lives, and to take pleasure in living life how they decide.
-Reach out to us today at 361-643-2323 to ask about our customized elder care in Portland and the surrounding communities and for more information on our transportation services.
+Reach out to us today at 361-643-2323 to ask about our customized senior care and for more information on our transportation services.
+Visit our Service Area page for a full list of the communities we serve.